tidev/ti.playservices/README.md

     const playServicesAvailable = PlayServices.isGooglePlayServicesAvailable();
 ```

-As of version 17.1.0 (only supported by Titanium Mobile SDK 9.0.0 and above), the `ti.playservices` module will automatically check if
+As of version 17.1.0, the `ti.playservices` module will automatically check if
 Google Play Services is installed and up-to-date on the device upon app startup.
 If not, the module will prompt the
 end-user to install/update it.
 The main app script (ie: `app.js` or `alloy.js`) will not be executed until the end-user has
 successfully installed/updated Google Play Services or if it is already up-to-date.